Josephtamhk/UnityPhysXPlugin/README.md

 1. In `<PhysX Dir>/physx/buildtools/presets/public/mac64.xml` make sure `PX_GENERATE_STATIC_LIBRARIES` is set to `True`.
 1. Use `generate_projects.sh` to generate your Xcode project.
 [Additional information](https://gameworksdocs.nvidia.com/PhysX/4.1/documentation/platformreadme/mac/readme_mac.html)
     1. You may have to **remove** `-Werror` and **add** `-Wanon-enum-enum-conversion -Wno-alloca` to the compiler flags in `./physx/source/compiler/cmake/mac/CMakeLists.txt`
-1. Build the PhysX project, use the ALL_BUILD scheme.
+1. Build the PhysX project, use the ALL_BUILD scheme in Release.

 ### Build Native Libraries on macOS